serverestaa/face_recognition/README.md

-# Face Recognition and Streaming System
+# Face Verification

-This project implements a face recognition system using a combination of machine learning, image processing, and gRPC services.
+This project implements a face verification system using a combination of machine learning, image processing, and gRPC services.
 The system provides functionalities to train models, detect faces, encode them, and stream video with real-time face recognition.

 ---